AshrafByte/RISC-Duo/TEAMWORK_FLOW.md

 This guide will help you collaborate on the **RISC-V processor project** using Git, **without any hooks or setup scripts**.
 Everything is **manual and beginner-friendly**.

 ---
+## 📦 0.
+Naming Convention for Files
+We follow a naming rule to keep the project organized:

+Files that start with a capital letter (e.g., Datapath.sv, Core.sv) are top-level modules.
+These modules typically instantiate smaller submodules inside them.

+✅ Datapath.sv → contains instances of alu.sv, reg_file.sv, mux.sv, etc.

+✅ Controller.sv → wraps main_decoder.sv and alu_control.sv

+✅ Core.sv → integrates Datapath.sv and Controller.sv

+🔽 Submodules use lowercase names (e.g., alu.sv, mux.sv, reg_file.sv) and are focused on one function only.

 ## 📦 1.
 Clone the Repository (First Time Only)